Liam Ritz (b. 1996) is a Canadian-born composer, conductor and violinist currently based in Toronto, Ontario.

 A recognized composer, Liam was awarded the Pierre Mercure SOCAN Foundation Young Composers Award for his Sonata for Solo Marimba and was selected as the inaugural winner of the Hamilton Philharmonic Orchestra’s Composer Fellowship Program, in their 2018/19 Season.
 Liam was also the recipient of the Andrew Alexander Kinghorn Scholarship and the William Irving Fairclough Graduating Scholarship from the University of Toronto.

-Liam completed his Bachelor of Music in Composition at the University of Toronto.
-His primary teachers were composer Abigail Richardson-Schulte and violinist Etsuko Kimura, also having studied under composers James Rolfe, Gary Kulesha, and Norbert Palej.
-In addition, Liam has had masterclasses with Peteris Vasks, Robin de Raaf, Ana Sokolovic, Jean Lesage, Peter Togni, and John Plant and has studied conducting under Ivars Taurins, Stephane Potvin, Gillian McKay, and Jeffrey Reynolds.
+Liam received a Bachelor of Music from the University of Toronto, studying composition under Abigail Richardson-Schulte.
+In addition, Liam has participated in masterclasses with Peteris Vasks, Robin de Raaf, Ana Sokolovic, and Jean Lesage and has studied conducting under Ivars Taurins, Stephane Potvin, and Gillian McKay.

 [updated: May 2019]